Get Approved for up to $35,000 in 3 minutes

 Looking for more advice to pay off your student loan as fast as possible?
 Speed up the process with these other helpful tips and strategies for paying off student loans.

 Financial support is available if you’re struggling to pay back your OSAP loan.
 The grace period can be extended by another six months if you own a new business in Ontario or work for a non-profit organization.
-You can also apply for the Repayment Assistance Plan, which reduces your monthly loan payments for six months at a time.
+You can also apply for the Repayment Assistance Plan, which reduces your monthly payments for six months at a time.
 Use the Repayment Assistance Estimator to see if you qualify.
 Repayment periods can be extended to 14.5 years as well.

-Is OSAP taxable?
+Is OSAP Taxable?

 OSAP is not taxable because it falls into the same category as scholarships and bursaries.
 The Canada Revenue Agency issues T4A forms for OSAP, but they don’t have to be reported as income when filing taxes.
 The T4A serves as a receipt of your payments and interest paid to date, if applicable.
 These forms can be obtained from the NSLSC once they are available.